 IT service desks have more technologies at their disposal than ever to help IT support teams achieve all three of “better, faster, cheaper.”
 In recent times, artificial intelligence (AI) has generated a lot of buzz for its potential IT service management (ITSM) and technical support benefits.
 However, there also many other modern software tools and solutions that will help redefine and transform your IT service desk, greatly improving service experience, while also cutting costs.

 For example, there’s what I call the “IT support technology staples,” which includes remote control, self-service, and chat capabilities.
-These capabilities, which can be part of comprehensive Remote Support solutions and other tools, will help your IT service desk to deliver against the “better, faster, cheaper” mantra.
+Along with the right IT support certifications, these capabilities, which can be part of comprehensive Remote Support solutions and other tools, will help your IT service desk to deliver against the “better, faster, cheaper” mantra.
 Then there’s traditional automation, including service orchestration, and platform capabilities for both ITSM and enterprise service management.
 AI-based capabilities have the potential to further extend the benefits of all of these other capabilities.

 This blog highlights the most powerful feature categories that you should consider adding to your service or help desk to improve performance and realize cross-platform synergies, while minimizing administrative overhead and other costs.

 4 Technical Support Capabilities to Improve Service Desk Effectiveness & Efficiency

 1.The IT support technology staples